klemen1999/IntelligentRobotSystem/README.md

  - Speech synthesis, speech recognition, dialogue processing (reading QR codes)
  - Belief maintenance, reasoning, planning

+### Special acknowledgment
+This project was choosen as the best overall

 ## How to run:
 ```